 JLEN Environmental Assets (JLEN) holds the most diversified portfolio within its peer group.
 Today, it is asking shareholders to approve a broader definition of environmental assets as well as increased exposure to construction-stage investments.
-JLEN trades at one of the highest premiums within its peer group.
-This may reflect its asset mix and the accompanying high proportions of protected revenue streams.
+We think that JLEN's premium reflects its asset mix and the accompanying high proportions of protected revenue streams.

-The pace of decarbonisation in the UK and wider continental Europe, where JLEN is exploring opportunities, looks set to ramp up, particularly with many governments looking to the 'green economy' to play a significant role in the post-COVID recovery.
-JLEN may be well-positioned to take advantage of this.
+The pace of decarbonisation in the UK and wider continental Europe, where JLEN is exploring opportunities, is set to ramp up, particularly with many governments looking to the 'green economy' to play a significant role in the post-COVID recovery.
+JLEN is well-positioned to take advantage of this.